 During my recent trip to Paris I enjoyed many spectacular pastries and breads.
 In fact, nearly every morning I visited La Maison d’Isabelle for some morning treats.
-My first visit to this award-winning bakery in the Latin Quarter consisted of a croissant, a pain aux raisins, and a Viennoise au chocolat, all of which my mom and I shared.
+My first visit to this award-winning bakery in the Latin Quarter consisted of a croissant, a pain aux raisins, and a Viennoise au chocolat.
+My mom and I shared all of these delicious French treats.

-Although I had eaten many of the first two pastries in my life, this was my first time enjoying a Viennoise, or Vienna bread.
-It’s made with enriched dough, shaped like a short baguette with a softer crust, and in this case is studded with chocolate chips.
+I had eaten many of the first two pastries in my life.
+They are old favorites.
+This, however, was my first time enjoying a Viennoise, or Vienna bread.
+It’s made with enriched dough, which means it contains butter and milk.
+This makes the dough richer from the added fat, and therefore the crumb is also soft and more delicate.
+It’s shaped like a short baguette with a softer crust, and in this case is studded with chocolate chips.

-This recipe is much easier than attempting laminated dough for croissants and the like, and if you are looking to make some homemade French-inspired treats for this upcoming weekend in honor of Bastille Day (one of my favorite holidays!), then this Viennoise au chocolat recipe is for you!
+This recipe is much easier than attempting laminated dough for croissants and the like.
+If you are looking to make some homemade French-inspired treats, then this Viennoise au chocolat recipe is for you!
 It only requires about 1 1/2 to 2 total hours of proofing, and minimal kneading and shaping.
+In bread time, that’s actually not that bad!
+Especially when the pay off is full of gooey chocolate chips.
+Mmmmmm.

-The flavor and texture reminded me slightly of chorek, a beloved Armenian egg bread typically made for Easter.
+The flavor and texture of these Viennoises remind me slightly of chorek, a beloved Armenian egg bread typically made for Easter.
 These Viennoises are extra special because of the molten dots of chocolate throughout.
-They’re really quite scrumptious.
+You can certainly make the classic version and omit the chocolate if you prefer.
+Either way, they’re quite scrumptious.
 Bon Appetit!

 Viennoise au Chocolat